zhwa/mlir-example/book/Chapter-04-Bufferization.md

 linalg.relu ins(%buf) outs(%buf)     // REUSE buf (in-place!)
 ```

-Only one 16MB buffer, writes happen in-place.
+Only one 4MB buffer, writes happen in-place.
 Memory usage reduced 3x, memory traffic reduced dramatically.

+The compiler works **backwards** from results to arguments: for each operation, it asks "Can I write the output into an existing buffer instead of allocating a new one?"
+This is only safe if no conflicts exist.

 ### When Is In-Place Safe?

+One-Shot Bufferize performs **alias and conflict analysis** using SSA use-def chains to detect when buffers can be safely reused.
 In-place updates are safe when:

-1. **No future reads**: The input tensor isn't used after the operation
+1. **No future reads**: The input tensor isn't used after the operation (primary check)
-2. **Exclusive ownership**: No other operations reference the buffer
-3. **Compatible shape**: Input and output have identical shapes/strides

-One-Shot Bufferize performs **liveness analysis** to determine when these conditions hold.
+2. **No aliasing conflicts**: No other tensor aliases this buffer (if two tensors might point to the same memory, in-place updates risk overwriting data still needed elsewhere)
+3. **Compatible operations**: The operation supports DPS (linalg ops typically require matching shapes/strides for in-place execution)

 **Example where in-place is safe**:
 ```mlir